developersu/ns-usbloader/README.md

 * Download Zadig: https://zadig.akeo.ie/
 * Open tinfoil.
 Set 'Title Managment' -> 'Usb install NSP'
-* Connect NS to pc
+* Connect NS to PC
 * Open Zadig, select NS in dropdown, select 'libusbK (v3.0.7.0)' (version may vary), click 'Install WCID Driver'
 * Check that in device list of you system you have 'libusbK USB Devices' folder and your NS inside of it
 * Download and install Java JRE (8+)
-* Get this application (JAR file) double-click on on it (alternatively open 'cmd', go to place where jar located and execute via 'java -jar thisAppName.jar')
+* Get this application (JAR file) double-click on on it (alternatively open 'cmd', go to place where jar located and execute via `java -jar thisAppName.jar`)
 * Remember to have fun!

 ## Tips&tricks
-### Add user to udev rules to use NS non-root (Linux):
+### Linux: Add user to udev rules to use NS not-from-root-account
 `root # vim /etc/udev/rules.d/99-NS.rules`

 `SUBSYSTEM=="usb", ATTRS{idVendor}=="057e", ATTRS{idProduct}=="3000", GROUP="plugdev"`